 The sensor can also do 15FPS bursts at 200MP, which is better than the HPX and HP3.
 Also, individual pixels now gather more light before closing up.
 To achieve this, Samsung uses Dual Vertical Transfer Gate (DVTG) technology.

 This results in better low-light photos.
 It also massively improves highlight control and reduces the chances of blown-out lights or bright skies.
 Bright areas of your photos will not overexpose.

 Autofocus and shutter speeds were significant complaints with the 108MP sensor on the S22 Ultra.
 To improve autofocus speeds, Samsung uses QPD Technology to recognize horizontal and vertical patterns in photos.

-It applies two different conversion values to analogue signals.
+It applies two different conversion values to analog signals.
 And that results in multiple exposures blended correctly.

 To simplify, it’s a more advanced signal transfer method that avoids overexposure and underexposure.
 “Smart ISO Pro” merges multiple ISO readouts from a single exposure value.